mmamedov/favicon-finder/README.md

 Starts with `https://<domain>/favicon.ico` location, as this is the most likely location.

 #### `HtmlInspector`
-Downloads HTML of the domain, and looks for variations of `<link rel>` tag for favicon location.
+Gets HTML code from `https://<domain>`, and looks for variations of `<link rel>` tag for favicon location.
-It uses CURL library and follows redirects to reach to actual page.
+It uses CURL library and follows redirects to reach to actual page URL.